Contest Deadline: Monday, February 15, 2016 (02/15/2016), NOON (Eastern Standard Time)

 - A portfolio may contain no more than 20 entries.
 A story or essay counts as one entry.

-- A portfolio must contain images from at least two of the following categories of images: news, feature, sports, news story, feature story or sports story.
+- A portfolio must contain images from at least two of the following categories of images: news, feature, sports, portrait/personality, news story, feature story or sports story.

 - Portfolios are judged on the basis of photographic excellence, subject matter, versatility, technical quality, and originality.

 - Images can be arranged in any order but picture stories must be last.
+A story or essay must be separated from the singles by a black frame.
+This frame does not count towards the image total.

 - Portfolio is a still photo only competition.